Piel Island is a 52-acre stretch of shingle

 island is accessible via a ferryboat which runs from Roa Island pier during

-passable with care at low tide.
-Piel Castle is managed by English Heritage
+summer weekends.
+Piel Castle is managed by English Heritage and there

-and there is free, unlimited access.
-The castle, located on the southeast
+is free, unlimited access.
+The castle, located on the southeast tip of

-tip of Piel Island, is an impressive ruin made up largely of stones from
+Piel Island, is an impressive ruin made up largely of stones from the

-the beach.
-The three-storey keep affords spectacular views of the island
+beach.
+The three-storey keep affords spectacular views of the island although,

-although, sadly, is no longer accessible to visitors, though campers may
+sadly, is no longer accessible to visitors, though campers may pitch a

 The island is a haven for wildlife with many different species of sea